Twisted S-Duality: Topological Strings and BCOV Theory

 \subsubsection{Closed-Open Map}

-This subsection is based on \cite[Subsection 7.2]{CLBCOV}.
-For more details, the readers are advised to refer to the relevant part.
+This subsection is based on \cite[Subsection 7.2]{CLSugra}.
+For more details, the readers are advised to refer to the original paper.

-Consider the closed string field theory for $\SU(5)$-invariant twist of type IIB string theory on $X$, described by $\mc E_{\mr{BCOV} }(X)$.
+Consider the topological closed string field theory described by $\mc E_{\mr{BCOV} }(X)$ on a Calabi--Yau manifold $X$.
 As we have learned, when we consider D-branes of twisted type IIB string theory, we have a D-brane gauge theory living on them.
 Physically, whenever we have a BRST closed element of a closed string field theory, it yields a deformation of the D-brane gauge theory since those theories are coupled.
 This construction is implemented via the closed-open map.
 In our setting of twisted string theory or topological string theory, this can be understood in a conceptual way because we can consider the category of boundary conditions for the B-model, namely, $\coh(X)$.
 The closed-open map then codifies the idea that a deformation of a category should induce deformations of the endomorphisms of every object.
 The following theorem can be understood as a closed-open map with the universal target $\coh(X)$.

 \begin{thm}\cite{KontsevichPoisson, Willwacher--Calaque} Let $X$ be a Calabi--Yau manifold.
-There is an equivalence of $L_\infty$-algebras $(\PV^{\bullet,\bullet}(X)\llb t\rrb [1], \delbar +t\del, [-,-]_{\mr{SN}})\to \mr{Cyc}^\bullet (\coh(X))[1]$. \end{thm}
+There is an equivalence of $L_\infty$-algebras $(\PV(X)\llb t\rrb [1], \delbar +t\del, [-,-]_{\mr{SN}})\to \mr{Cyc}^\bullet (\coh(X))[1]$. \end{thm}

 This $L_\infty$-morphism is complicated to describe but fortunately we don't need to keep track of the higher maps for our purpose and will explicitly describe the map after taking cohomology.